The Most Important Map of North America Published in England in the Seventeenth Century

 Fine example of Henry Briggs’ famous map of North America, one of the most important and influential printed maps of the seventeenth century.
 It was included in Samuel Purchas’ voyage collection, Hakluytus Posthumus, or Purchas his Pilgrimes, one of the most well-known travel books ever published in English.

-Briggs’ map was the first to do several important things:
+Briggs’ map was the first to include a number of important features:

 - first map to name Cape Cod